Recordings by Raymond Scott which are commercially available on CD, LP, or as digital downloads.

 Ectoplasm collects Scott’s second Quintet (1948-49).
 Like its groundbreaking 1937-39 predecessor chronicled on Microphone Music, this “quintet” had six members, but unlike the original RSQ, this band didn’t create music destined for cartoons.
 The usual Scott trademarks abound: wit, sophistication, and a touch of eccentricity.
 The style could be termed “parlor jazz,” or “chamber swing” — breezy and cerebral.
 Both RSQ’s were known for swirling horns, muted trumpet, and daredevil tempos.
 The occasional seventh ‘Q’ member is young vocalist Dorothy Collins, whose sound was shaped by Scott, her musical mentor (and later husband).
 Dorothy croons wordless vocals on several numbers, in which her voice sounds eerily like a theremin.
 The set was produced by Scott historian/archivist Irwin Chusid.
 Cover art features figures by legendary artist Jim Flora.
 BUY: iTunes.
 Amazon.

 When Soothing Sounds for Baby was recorded by Scott in 1963, it was intended for infants—but history has endowed these deceptively simple works with broader significance.
 Released on three LPs in conjunction with the Gesell Institute of Child Development, SSFB was intended to serve as an “aural toy” during the “feeding, teething, play, sleep and fretful periods” of infants in three age groups.
 Besides soothing infants, these recordings were intended to be “pleasantly stimulating.”
 By approximating, say, “the rhythmic tinkle of a music box,” SSFB provided a “quieting” atmosphere of relaxation, warmth, and contentment.
 These same qualities were embodied in a type of adult music in the 1970s.
 Brian Eno’s Discreet Music (1975) is often cited as the cornerstone of the “Ambient” movement.
 Eno wrote that Ambient Music sought “to induce calm and a space to think.
 [It] must be able to accommodate many levels of listening attention without enforcing one in particular.”
 These ideas were later mixed with dance beats, spawning such styles as ambient house, trance, techno, and trip-hop.
 Soothing Sounds for Baby, with many of the same qualities and purpose, pre-dated Discreet Music by over a decade.
-BUY: iTunes: Vol.1 / Vol. 2 /Vol. 3.
+Buy digital: iTunes: Vol. 1 / Vol. 2 / Vol. 3.
 Amazon.
+Buy vinyl: Music on Vinyl 2017 LP set.
+(US link for 2017 MoV import.)
 Sample tracks are posted here.

 (Basta CD, 2013)